Shiro Azuma: Libel lawsuit

 In the diary, Azuma recorded that a group superior put a Chinese citizen into a big mail bag and then by tying the bag to a grenade, cold-bloodedly exploded the bag with its live victim on its way into a pond.
 After the diary was made public, the group leader, with the support of Kaikosha, a right wing group, charged Azuma with libel.
 He completely denied that he had committed any war crimes.
 He argued that a mail bag would not hold a person; the crime spot that is near Nanjing's Supreme Court does not have any pond; and there were no eyewitnesses.

 In order to collect more evidence, Azuma went to Nanjing and got support from many Nanjing citizens and the curator of the Nanjing Massacre Memorial Hall, Tsu Cheng-shen.
 They provided a great deal of physical evidence to help the Japanese lawyers.
-These evidence included seven Nanjing maps dated December 1937 and two aerial photos.
+This evidence included seven Nanjing maps dated December 1937 and two aerial photos.
 They proved that there were three ponds in the areas.
 Military maps used by the Japanese army during the Battle of Nanjing were among the maps provided.
-Tsu Cheng-shen also gave a 1.5 meter rail mail bag to the Japanese lawyers which proved that it can hold the victim.
+Tsu Cheng-shen also gave a 1.5 meter rail mail bag to the Japanese lawyers which proved that it could hold the victim.
 Twenty six area residents who lived close to the crime spot in Nanjing then also provided statements that they witnessed similar cruel war crimes committed by the Japanese army soldiers.
 Shiro Azuma's defense lawyer Nakakita Ryutaro said, "The reason why Shiro Azuma lost the first trial in April is because the trial judge at the Tokyo Area Court has no understanding of the history of the Nanjing Massacre and was confounded by the right wing group's lies."
 He thinks the judgment departed from the principle of respecting historical facts.

 On March 12, 1998, the 86-year-old appeared before the Japanese Supreme Court to defend his journal as a valid account of the Nanjing Massacre.
 However, in the year 2000, his appeal was denied by the Japanese Supreme Court.
 The judge found that despite the testimonies about unrelated acts, the act in question was not physically possible and to attribute it to someone was libelous.

 The lawsuits discredited his accounts in Japan, but they became well known in China.